janniksam/SSMLBuilder/README.md

 Since SSML is more or less XML with a fixed subset of tags, I figured, why not try to build my SSML Builder using the powerful Razor Engine

+## Special thanks to

+I would like to thank Antaris and all those who took part in the development of the RazorEngine implementation that I am basing this builder on.
+For more information, go and visit: https://github.com/Antaris/RazorEngine/

 ## How does it work?

 Basically, you first have to build a .cshtml-View we know from ASP.NET application.
 That view will later be compiled into the SSML.